GovTechSG/techpass-user-docs/docs/home.md

 ## What is TechPass?
 TechPass is an Identity & Access Management (IAM) and Single Sign On (SSO) Solution for services within the Singapore Government Technology Stack (SGTS).
-It provides a seamless login experience across SG TechStack services and allows to easily manage access control for users from a centralised location.
+It provides a seamless login experience across SGTS services and allows to easily manage access control for users from a centralised location.

 ## Key concepts
 TechPass is powered by [Microsoft Azure AD service](https://azure.microsoft.com/en-us/services/active-directory/).
 It is built on top of Azure AD to meet specific requirements of public service's development environment.